Hugh Lambie (mayor): Later life and death

 After retiring from the ARA he devoted much of his time to welfare work.
-He helped to establish the Mangere community house, sponsored a library at Nga Tapuwae College and was a patron of numerous charitable, cultural and sporting organisations.
+He helped to establish the Māngere community house, sponsored a library at Nga Tapuwae College and was a patron of numerous charitable, cultural and sporting organisations.

 He died on 27 August 1980 aged 75.
 He was survived by his wife, son and two grandchildren.

 Honorific eponym

-Lambie Drive in Manukau City Centre; Hugh Lambie Village at Camp Adair and an apple tree planted in the grounds of Barnardo's Family Care Centre in Mangere are all named after him.
+Lambie Drive in Manukau City Centre; Hugh Lambie Village at Camp Adair and an apple tree planted in the grounds of Barnardo's Family Care Centre in Māngere are all named after him.